AndrzejChmielewski/AndrzejChmielewski/README.md

-💻 Vulnerability Remediation Analyst | Software Developer | Technology Enthusiast
+💻 Cybersecurity Analyst | Software Developer | Technology Enthusiast

 🚀 I am a passionate tech professional with expertise in cybersecurity, software development, and cloud computing.
 Currently, I analyze and remediate product vulnerabilities at Google, ensuring secure and robust solutions for global systems.